mgrebenets/fastlane-plugin-xcconfig_actions/README.md

 - Use of `<DEVELOPER_DIR>` in include paths
 - Use of curly braces in variable references, e.g. `${VAR}`

-The build settings are also saved as JSON dictionary under `SharedValues::XCCONFIG_ACTIONS_BUILD_SETTINGS` key in current `lane_context`.
+The build settings are also saved as a dictionary under `SharedValues::XCCONFIG_ACTIONS_BUILD_SETTINGS` key in current `lane_context`.

 ### build_settings_to_flags